X

 Optional Extensions

-As a Foundational Knowledge Project or Independent Study Capstone for SPACE certificate credit, consider the following optional projects.
+As an Independent Study Capstone for SPACE certificate credit, consider the following optional projects.
 Due date for presentation is mid-May.

 1. Option A: Missions